 - Step 7: Is the server throwing an error?

 Step 1: Are you set up to display the counts?

-The first thing you’ll want to do is check your Display Settings inside
+First, check your Display Settings inside

 Social Warfare > Display Settings to make sure you have the counts set to be activated.